Check in at your Sunwise accommodation!

 Welcome to Bonaire!

-This is a map of our small island in the southern part of the Caribbean sea.
-You can download a large copy of the map as a PDF file, by clicking on it!
+This is the dive sites map of our small island in the southern part of the Caribbean sea.

 The hostesses and hosts of Sunwise Bonaire have collected attention points for you that will make your stay on Bonaire even more pleasant.
 Enjoy your time with us!